1. Fill out an adoption questionnaire and have a conversation with the Shelter.

 Please note that in some cases we receive an animal with special needs.
 When necessary for the health and well-being of that animal we will evaluate all adoption applications and select the one that we feel best fits the needs of that animal.

 3. Bringing your new friend home:

-There is a $150.00 adoption donation for each cat and $200 for each dog, which covers all tests, vaccinations (additional $15-20 charge for Rabies given at the Shelter) and the care that animals have received.
+There is a $150.00 adoption donation for each cat and $200 for each dog (over 6 months), which covers all tests, vaccinations (additional $15-20 charge for Rabies given at the Shelter) and the care that animals have received.
 Each animal is spayed or neutered, vaccinated, dewormed, heartworm/lyme tested for dogs (over 6 months of age) and feline leukemia/AIDS tested for cats, and microchipped, which is registered in a national database.
-Puppies under 7 months have an additional donation of $50.00 due to the extra care costs.
+Puppies under 6 months have an additional donation of $50.00 due to the extra care costs.
 All applicable adoption processing donations must be paid prior to adopting a pet at the Sequoia Humane Society.
 The adoption cost is a donation that is non-refundable.

 We will accept animals back within 2 weeks after adoption.

 However, your adoption donation will not be refunded.
 After the 2 week period animals may be put on our waiting list to be surrendered back to us.
 We do ask that adopters always contact us if, for any reason, they can no longer keep a pet that was adopted from our shelter.
 Nonetheless, we cannot guarantee to take that animal back into our adoption program at the time you are looking to rehome it.

 Sequoia Humane Society administers the Rabies (if 6 months or older) and FVRCP vaccines to its cats.

 FVRCP is an acronym for the standard cat vaccine, also called “the feline distemper vaccine”, given to cats and kittens throughout their lives as part of a preventative health program and considered, along with the Rabies vaccine, as a Core (very important) vaccine.